RoelofSetsFire/data-processing-1/30 Homework/20 HTML/10 Homework.md

 ## Implementing a Layout

 It's time to start working with HTML and CSS!
-Your task for this problem is to choose a website and reimplement a basic, non-functional version of its user interface (i.e., its aesthetic appearance).
-You are welcome to choose Gmail, or you may choose another website that is of similar visual complexity (e.g., a Wikipedia article, Piazza).
+Your task is to choose a website and reimplement a basic, non-functional version of its user interface (i.e., its aesthetic appearance).
+You are welcome to choose Gmail, or you may choose another website that is of similar visual complexity (e.g., a Wikipedia article).
 Your implementation need not be functional in any way (buttons must not be clickable, search bars must not work, there must not be dynamically loaded data, etc.), and you do not need to worry about images.
 The intention of the task is simply to familiarize yourself with HTML and CSS,